ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 #
-# Machine Interfaces for the Mindat Database
+# Machine Interfaces with the for the Mindat Database

-There are two distinct things that can be done with this API and such:

-1) Retrieving the data from the website
-2) Manipulation and analysis of that data
+The API for Mindat.org removes the need for web scraping.
+While you can use web-scraping methods on the Mindat.org website [example of old web scraper](https://github.com/MelorGloom/Crystal-Info-Scrapper/blob/main/main.py "Mindat Web Scraper on Github.com"), this method is now outdated.

+It is important to make a distinction in the usage of the Mindat API: querying and downloading data from the Mindat website is _not_ the same as data analytics and data science with the mineralogy data.

 ## OpenMindat R Package